louisliuwei/pynq-hands-on-demos/README.md

-# pynq-hands-on
+# pynq hands-on demos
-Enumeration of serveral hands-on workshop on PYNQ-Z2
+Enumeration of serveral hands-on demos on PYNQ-Z2

+- ComputerVision
+- DeepLearning
+- InternetOfThings

+## Install
+Download zip file of this repo and copy it to your board.

+You can find install guide (for offline) in each directory.